 Ms. Pece enjoys being active at St. John’s serving in Women’s Ministry and Vacation Bible School.
 She has also taught Sunday School, been a Youth Group Leader, and has attended four LCMS National Youth Gatherings.
 Ms. Pece believes it is a joy to be a Christian educator, Serving the Lord with gladness (Psalm 100), and “Always giving thanks to God the Father for everything.”
 (Ephesians 5:20)

 Julie Strasser (3rd grade)

 Mrs. Strasser grew up in LaGrange and was involved in church youth activities, sports, and music.
-Later she spent almost ten years down in Las Cruces, New Mexico, raising her family, and helping plant and grow a Lutheran elementary day school at Mission Lutheran Church, and a daughter congregation, Faith Lutheran Church.
+Later she spent almost ten years in Las Cruces, New Mexico, raising her family, and helping plant and grow a Lutheran elementary day school at Mission Lutheran Church.

 Mrs. Strasser’s hobbies include anything active that involves her family, friends, or serving God by helping others through teaching in Vacation Bible School, participating in Bible study, packing meals at Feed My Starving Children, reading, traveling, going to Ravinia, running, swimming, and attending theater productions.